Wang Yue (skier)

-Wang Yue (born 8 May 1999) is a Chinese visually impaired cross-country skier and biathlete who competed at the 2022 Winter Paralympics.
+Wang Yue (born 8 May 1999) is a Chinese visually impaired Para cross-country skier and biathlete.
+She represented China at the 2022 and 2026 Winter Paralympics.

 Career

-Wang represented China at the 2022 Winter Paralympics and won a silver medal in the 10 kilometre free cross-country skiing event and a bronze medal in the women's 10 kilometre biathlon event.
+Wang represented China at the 2022 Winter Paralympics and won a silver medal in the 10 kilometre free cross-country skiing event and a bronze medal in the 10 kilometre biathlon event.

+In February 2026, she was again selected to represent China at the 2026 Winter Paralympics.